icarob-eng/kstability/README.md

 # kstability
 A Kotlin library for finding reaction forces and charts related to Euler-Bernoulli beams.
 It's features are:
-- Data classes for representing 2D structures, including loads, supports and bars.
-At the moment, only single bar structures are supported, but in the future, the system will work with trusses and more complex structures;
+- Data classes for representing 2D structures, including loads, supports and beams.
+At the moment, only single beam structures are supported, but in the future, the system will work with trusses and more complex structures;
 - Finding the reaction loads in the given supports (with a restricted number of support arrangements);
-- Finding Macaulay's functions for a given bar's bending moment and shear and normal stress;
+- Finding Macaulay's functions for a given beam's bending moment and shear and normal stress;
 - An defined ploting interface that should be override to make the system automatcally plot the Macaulays's functions (which also can be done manually);

 The algorithm explanations are shown in the [calculation log (pt-Br)](https://github.com/icarob-eng/kstability/blob/main/memoria_de_calculo.md).